near/NEPs/specs/ChainSpec/Transactions.md

 ##### Dropping iterator

-If the iterator was not fully drained, but some transactions still remained.
-They would be reinserted back into the pool.
+If the iterator was not fully drained, but some transactions still remained, they would be reinserted back into the pool.

 ##### Chunk Transactions